troytabrilla/oshirase-lite/README.md

-# Nittei-Lite
+# Nintei

-A light version of the full future Nittei app.
-Establishes basic link to AniList API and sets up a simplified UI.
+An authorization microservice.
+Used to authorize API calls to AniList and MangaDex.